Student Finance CalculatorSFC

 3

 Think about mortgage applications, statutory pay, and commitment periods.
-Electric car schemes typically lock you in for 2-4 years.
+Electric car schemes often lock you in for 2 to 4 years.

 4